Overview

 Cage-free and Free-range

-Buying organic, grass-fed, or free-range can mean a significant price increase compared to conventional meat.
+Buying organic, grass-fed, or free-range meat can mean a significant price increase compared to conventional meat.
 Many nutritionists argue that the benefits of eating meat outweigh the downsides of conventional animal products.
-Whether buying organic, grass-fed, or no hormones added animal products is important for you is a personal choice.
+Whether buying organic, grass-fed, or no hormone-added animal products is important to you is a personal choice.

 Fish

-Fish are another great source of protein and are also high in omega 3s like DHA, vitamin D, and selenium.
+Fish are another great source of protein and are also high in omega-3s like DHA, vitamin D, and selenium.
 A 3-ounce portion of fish has around 14-24 g of protein.
-ACOG follows the guidance of the FDA and EPA for the consumption of fish.
+ACOG follows the FDA and EPA guidelines for fish consumption.
 They recommend 2-3 servings (8-12 ounces) of a variety of fish per week.
 They also caution against eating fish high in mercury (tilefish from the Gulf of Mexico, Swordfish, Shark, and king mackerel) and limiting albacore tuna (commonly canned tuna) to six ounces per week.
-There is some debate over whether you can meet your nutritional requirement for DHA while limiting your fish intake.
+There is debate over whether you can meet your nutritional requirement for DHA while limiting your fish intake.
 An in-depth episode on eating fish during pregnancy examines the evidence on this topic.

 Farm-raised vs. Wild Fish and Seafood